-Pursuant to the authority conferred in section 7 of the Towns and Local Service Districts Act, 2025, the Town Council of Portugal Cove-St. Philip's has adopted the following regulations on December 19, 2024.
+Pursuant to the authority conferred in section 7 of the Towns and Local Service Districts Act, 2025, the Town Council of Portugal Cove-St. Philip's has adopted the following regulations on 22nd day of April, 2025 through motion number 2025-137.